SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-For example, for a universe of security a, b, c.
-It is easy to have an absolute view on a subset of the security universe (like a and b's expected return are 5% and 10%)
+To illustrate this concept further, consider a universe of securities a, b, and c.
+We can easily establish an absolute view for a subset of this universe—for instance, assuming the expected returns of securities a and b are 5% and 10%, respectively:

 $$
 \begin{aligned}